Murder of Shraddha Walkar: Reactions

+Hindu Reactions

 Kaushal Kishore, the Union Minister of State for Housing and Urban Affair, said that couples who wish to live together must register in court or should have proper registration.
 He also added that women should stay away from such live-in relationships.

 The case was cited by the Vishwa Hindu Parishad as an example of "love jihad", who demanded that the central government make laws to stop such incidents from happening, adding that they have recorded 420 incidents of love jihad in the past ten years from New Delhi alone.
 The group also decided to launch a campaign from 21 to 31 December 2022 to raise awareness about love jihad.
-Walkar's father also accused Poonawala of waging what he called love jihad.
+Walkar's father accused Poonawala of engaging in love jihad on their daughter.

 An interfaith wedding reception that had to take place on 20 November 2022 in Vasai, the town Aaftab and Shraddha belonged to, had to be cancelled because of local Hindu organisations contacting the owner of the marriage hall and urging him to cancel the event to ensure peace in the area.
-The incident was a result of the editor-in-chief of Sudharshan News Suresh Chavanke doxing the couple's wedding invitation card on Twitter.
+The incident was a result of the editor-in-chief of Sudharshan News, Suresh Chavanke, doxing the couple's wedding invitation card on Twitter.
 While initially the couple had no idea their wedding invitation card had gone viral on social media, they decided to call off the reception following the political discourse it had taken.